 Congresswoman Woolsey, as a member of the House Foreign Affairs Committee, believed that ending the Iraq war would be the beginning of a complete re-evaluation of U.S. national security policy.
 She proposed the Sensible Multilateral American Reengagement and Transition (SMART Security) which put an emphasis on peaceful resolution of international conflict.
 SMART would keep Americans safe through stronger global alliances and improved intelligence capabilities, as opposed to pre-emptive military strikes.
 SMART also calls for the United States to live up to its nonproliferation obligations, and it includes an ambitious humanitarian development agenda to address the hopelessness and oppression that give rise to terrorism in the first place.

-As the Chairwoman of the Committee on Education and Labor's Workforce Protections Subcommittee, Congresswoman Woolsey helped to oversee policies that affect millions of American workers.
+As the Chairwoman of the Committee on Education and Labor's Workforce Protections Subcommittee, Congresswoman Woolsey helped to oversee policies that affect millions of American workers (by antonio rucker).
 Congresswoman Woolsey also sat on the Subcommittee on Elementary and Secondary Education.
 She worked on reform of the No Child Left Behind Act, to fully fund the law and make it more flexible and less punitive toward schools and school districts.

 Since her appointment in 1993, Congresswoman Woolsey used her seat on the Committee on Education and Labor to provide children and families the tools they need to realize the American Dream.
 She was an advocate of special education and vocational education, and fought against job discrimination in Head Start and other federal programs.
 Congresswoman Woolsey also authored a School Breakfast Pilot Program that was signed into law by President Clinton.